 - Use our application to find out which public record bodies should be transferring records to your place of deposit

-- Get in touch with local bodies to establish their current record holdings
+- Get in touch with local organisations to establish their current public record holdings

 - View our record transfer survey of public record bodies expected to transfer to places of deposit

-- Make plans on how you will work together during the next 9 years of transition
+- Make plans on how you will work together during the next few years of transition

 - Read our guidance on the 20 year rule and Public Record transfers and New Burdens

 - Report your public record accessions in the next Accessions survey

 - Get in touch if you’re not sure about your eligibility for funding

 - Contact Archives Sector Development regarding any issues relating to transfer

 Funding for local authority places of deposit

 New Burdens funding is available to local authority places of deposit which take in certain classes of public records which have been selected and transferred for permanent preservation by magistrates’ courts, coroners’ courts, NHS organisations, prisons, and other bodies listed as part of the amended legislation.
 Eligible archive services are those which are run by or on behalf of local authorities (or joint services where the local authority is a major partner).